MarkPearlCoZa/Blog_General/_posts/2019-07-23-Mentoring-graduate-software-developers.md

 * Understanding motivation (share story about drawing pictures and demotivating)

 We are currently using a mixed approach where they balance time between real world systems and synthetic problems.
 It has it's pro's and it's cons.

+## Have them explain an approach at a whiteboard before coding

+## If you are going to pair, have your mentee at the keyboard

 ## There is no secret formula